What is the Difference Between Vastu Shastra and Feng Shui?

 Vastu and Feng Shui are based on these similar principles:

-Dos & Don’ts: Both these practices believe in providing remedies by placing objects and tools to improve energies at home.
+Dos & don’ts: Both these practices believe in providing remedies by placing objects and tools to improve energies at home.
 Eg: placing buddha statues, hanging wind chimes and so on.
 Clutter around the home is something that both the practices clearly forbid.

-Energy Fields: Both the practices believe that the centre of the home is where all the energies combine, and thus, that makes it the most important part of the house.
-Vastu Shastra and Feng Shui use the eight compass directions to determine placement and architecture, and five elements to attract positive energies.
+Energy fields: Both the practices believe that the centre of the home is where all the energies combine, and thus, that makes it the most important part of the house.
+Both, Vastu Shastra and Feng Shui use the eight compass directions to determine placement and architecture, and five elements to attract positive energies.

 Vastu vs Feng Shui: The Differences